datastaxdevs/workshop-ai-as-api/README.md

 python trainModel.py
 ```

-and wait for it to finish (it will take probably fifteen minutes or so on Gitpod).
+and wait for it to finish (it will take probably twelve minutes or so on Gitpod).

 The training script works as follows: